Elections in the United States

-Elections in the United States are held for government officials at the federal, state, and local levels.
+Elections in the United States are held for government officials at the federal, state, and local levels, to perform political representation.

 At the federal level, the nation's head of state, the president, is elected indirectly by the people of each state, through an Electoral College.
-Today, these electors almost always vote with the popular vote of their state.
-All members of the federal legislature, the Congress, are directly elected by the people of each state.
+Today, these electors almost always are elected by the popular vote of their state and in turn vote in line with those voters' preference (exceptions include faithless electors).
+Members of the federal legislature, the Congress, are directly elected by the people of each state (but the voters in most states are divided into electoral districts).
 There are many elected offices at state level, each state having at least an elective governor and legislature.
 There are also elected offices at the local level, in counties, cities, towns, townships, boroughs, and villages; as well as for special districts and school districts which may transcend county and municipal boundaries.

+The various elections are sometimes all printed on one ballot in what is called a "long ballot", with the voter sometimes having to mark a vote in as many as 37 separate contests on the one ballot.

 The country's election system is highly decentralized.
-While the U.S. Constitution does set parameters for the election of federal officials, state law, not federal, regulates most aspects of elections in the U.S., including primary elections, the eligibility of voters (beyond the basic constitutional definition), the method of choosing presidential electors, as well as the running of state and local elections.
+While the U.S. Constitution sets parameters for the election of federal officials, state law, not federal, regulates most aspects of elections in the U.S., including primary elections, the eligibility of voters (beyond the basic constitutional definition), the method of choosing presidential electors, as well as the running of state and local elections.
 All elections—federal, state, and local—are administered by the individual states, with many aspects of the system's operations delegated to the county or local level.